We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Genital pimples may itch, but unlike herpes lesions, they do not tend to be painful unless a person applies pressure to them.
 Pimples may also appear following intense exercise, heat, or humidity.
 Pimples will clear up quickly in most cases.

-Causes of genital pimples and genital herpes are entirely different.
+The reasons for genital pimples and genital herpes are entirely different.

 Causes of genital pimples